top of page

 • Ian Hume

-• 10 min read
+• 9 min read

 The Case For Essendon Trading Zach Merrett

-Zach certainly has a lot of great qualities as a leader and captain.
+Zach certainly has many great qualities as a leader and captain.
 He sets training and preparation standards better than anyone at the club.
-He sets the standards on-field every game and works as hard defensively as offensively.
-In a different team, one that was at the pointy end of the competition, Zach would be a perfect captain.
+He leads by example on the field every game and works hard defensively as well as offensively.
+In a different team, one that is competing at the highest level, Zach would be a perfect captain.
 However, our circumstances are very different.
-We are a young, developing squad that needs a lot of direct onfield leadership to aid it in its development.
-For all his good qualities, I’m not sure Zach is the type of captain that will work best with this type of group.
-Zach has spoken about how his captaincy this year, with the amount of young players that had to be integrated into the team, had to shift from focusing on performance to focusing on support, which seemed like a challenge for him.
-Compare this audio of Zach Mic’ed up in game in 2023 to the way that Andy McGrath interacted with his young teammates when he took the reins in 2025 against St Kilda.
-A change in leadership styles could be of benefit for our young squad and help accelerate our growth.
+We are a young, developing squad that needs direct on-field leadership to aid in its development.
+For all his good qualities, I’m not sure Zach is the type of captain that will work best with this group.
+Zach has spoken about how his captaincy this year, with the number of young players that had to be integrated into the team, had to shift from focusing on performance to focusing on support, which seemed to be a challenge for him.

 The Case Against Essendon Trading Zach Merrett

-F*** Hawthorn and F*** Sam Mitchell.
+F** Hawthorn and F Sam Mitchel

 What do you think?
 Where do you stand on whether Zach should be traded or not?